ceronman/blog/content/blog/a-powerful-unused-feature-of-python-function-annotations.md

 Anders Hejlsberg’s [introduction video](http://channel9.msdn.com/posts/Anders-Hejlsberg-Introducing-TypeScript) to TypeScript contains more interesting details about how annotations are really useful.

 While playing with TypeScript I couldn’t stop thinking how cool would be to have something like that in Python.
 Then I realized that Python had syntax for annotations years before TypeScript or Dart were even planned.
-[PEP 3107](http://www.python.org/dev/peps/pep-3107/)introduced function annotations in Python.
+[PEP 3107](http://www.python.org/dev/peps/pep-3107/) introduced function annotations in Python.
 Here is a small example:

 ```cpy
 def greet(name: str, age: int) -> str: